fabiana2611/fabiana2611.github.io/_posts/2021/jul21/2021-07-01-spring-initial-definition.md

 <strong>Environment</strong>

 <p style="text-align: justify">Other import resource given by framework is the possibility to use properties files to the configuration.
-Environment bean represents that properties.
 Additional properties can be declared using @PropertySource annotation.</p>

 {% highlight ruby %}
 // Ex 1